 20. Buy books from Atlantis Bookshop in Oia

-Atlantis Bookshop in Oia is one of the cutest and most famous bookstores in the world with a very inspiring story of a bunch of people who…just followed their dreams and did what they wanted most in life.
-Craig Walzer , one of its founders has even spoken at TedX Athens.
-The thing that actually bothers recently its owners the most is the fact that many people just visit the bookstore and don’t actually buy any books.
-People started seeing it more like a Santorini attraction rather than an actual bookstore and that is hurting their business who needs Santorini visitors to survive in the harsh economic environment of Greece.
-So, if you visit the bookstore don’t just take pictures and leave.
-Buy your beach books from their amazing collections and you won’t regret it…
+People started seeing it more like a Santorini attraction rather than an actual bookstore, and that is hurting their business, which needs Santorini visitors to survive in Greece’s harsh economic environment.
+So, if you visit the bookstore, don’t just take pictures and leave.
+Buy your beach books from their amazing collections, and you won’t regret it…

-- How To Get To Atlantis Bookstore: The bookstore is to your left side as you go to the main sunset location of Oia (just follow the crowds of the main street of Oia… you won’t miss it!).
+- How to Get to Atlantis Bookstore: The bookstore is to your left as you go to the main sunset location of Oia (just follow the crowds on the main street of Oia… you won’t miss it!).

 - Atlantis Bookstore on Google Maps